Warcraft III: The Frozen Throne: Development

 Immediately after the release, Blizzard began brainstorming content for an expansion and development began in October 2002.
 The Frozen Throne was officially announced on January 22, 2003.
 With the previous success of StarCraft: Brood War, expectations were high for Blizzard to create another expansion that rivaled the original in both length and new content.
 A main focus when developing the expansion was studying the way players used the different races and units in order to identify in which area each race needed to be strengthened, leading to the development of new units and spells to meet these demands.
 Examples include giving Orcs a low level way to heal units and adding a human unit that can disable enemy towers from the air.
 When designing the campaigns, the levels were created with the new heroes' abilities in mind.

 Blizzard's Bill Roper first offered a preview of the new expansion in February 2003 before Blizzard debuted the single player campaign at E3 2003.
 Roper also teased that the Naga would be introduced as a new race, which ultimately was not included in the final expansion.
 On February 14, 2003, Blizzard announced the first beta test for the game, which offered 10,000 players a chance to sample the game.
 On March 10, 2003, 10,000 more players were selected to participate in the beta test.
 On April 1, 2003, Blizzard teased that the Pandaren would become a fifth faction in the upcoming expansion and even created an entry on the official homepage detailing heroes, history and units.
 While this was only an elaborate April Fools' Day prank, the final expansion did include the Pandaren Brewmaster as one of the neutral heroes which could also be unlocked in single-player in a secret mission.
 On May 29, 2003, Blizzard announced that the expansion set had "gone gold".
-It was released worldwide on July 1, 2003.
+It was released in 2003 in North America on July 1, Australia on July 3, and in Europe on July 4, 2003.

 Blizzard continued to support The Frozen Throne with new patches that fixes problems and added new content, such as adding an additional neutral hero in May 2004 and two more in August 2004.
 The expansion also only included the first chapter of the Horde campaign upon release with Acts II and III released as part of a patch in December 2003.
 This allowed Blizzard to take fan feedback into account when creating the next two chapters of the campaign.
 There have been many patches released for the game, including patch 1.21b, which allowed the game to be started without the official CD.
 In April 2018, Blizzard integrated proper widescreen support for the first time, more than 15 years after the game's original release.